Konamiman/Nextor/docs/Nextor_3.0_Whats_New.md

 The good news is that the changes are mostly at the driver API level rather than at the driver functionality level, so most of the code of an existing Nextor 2 driver can be reused: it is mostly a matter of adding a compatibility layer that adapts it to the new structure.
 The _[Nextor 3.0 Driver Migration Guide](Nextor_3.0_Driver_Migration_Guide.md)_ explains how to do exactly that.
 The complete reference for the new driver system is _[4.
 Nextor driver structure](Nextor_3.0_Driver_Development_Guide.md#4-nextor-driver-structure)_ in the _[Nextor 3.0 Driver Development Guide](Nextor_3.0_Driver_Development_Guide.md)_; and once your driver is written, the new `DRVTEST.COM` tool will help you exercise it: see _[5.
 Testing drivers with DRVTEST.COM](Nextor_3.0_Driver_Development_Guide.md#5-testing-drivers-with-drvtestcom)_.

 The free area for driver code or data at the end of the kernel main banks (the `/e:` option of `mknexrom`) shrinks from 1K at 7BD0h to 256 bytes at 7ED0h-7FCFh: the kernel now uses the rest.
 Drivers that used that area must move their contents to the new location (and update anything that points into it, such as hooks) and fit them in 256 bytes; `mknexrom` refuses the extra file if the area isn't empty in the kernel base file.
 The new `DRIVER_EXTRA_AREA` and `DRIVER_EXTRA_AREA_SIZE` SDK constants give the location and size.
 See _[4.7.1.
 The free space at kernel main bank](Nextor_3.0_Driver_Development_Guide.md#471-the-free-space-at-kernel-main-bank)_.

+Drivers can take part in the new persistent storage in two ways, both optional: by exposing non-volatile memory of the controller, or by implementing the "read device sectors before initialization" device query, which lets Nextor read its persistent storage file early enough at boot time.
+There's also a new device flag, "this device shouldn't be used for the persistent storage".
+See _[4.7.2.
+Supporting the persistent storage](Nextor_3.0_Driver_Development_Guide.md#472-supporting-the-persistent-storage)_ in the driver development guide.